KibaekJeong/Cpp---Memory-Management-Chatbot/README.md

 4. Run it: `./membot`.

 ## Project Task Details
-There are five additional major student tasks in the Memory Management chatbot project, which are:
+There are five major tasks in the Memory Management chatbot project, which are:

 ### Task 1 : Exclusive Ownership 1
 In file `chatgui.h` / `chatgui.cpp`, make `_chatLogic` an exclusive resource to class `ChatbotPanelDialog` using an appropriate smart pointer.
 Where required, make changes to the code such that data structures and function parameters reflect the new structure.